Skip to main content

 Without these chance interactions, I would be nothing or nowhere who I am today.

-So thanks, Bill and JJ and Bob.
+So thanks, Bill, Matt, Thea, and Bob.

 But thirty years in this state...woof.
 Here's to thirty more, I guess...